The World Premiere of

 A New Comedy by Wade Dooley

-THE PROMPTER is a new comedy about veteran actress Irene Young, who, after a forty-year absence, is returning to the Broadway stage.
-But now, she can’t do it alone; so, the production hires a young actor to be her prompter.
+By popular demand, the hit of Bay Street's 2018 New Works Festival takes its premiere bow!
+THE PROMPTER follows veteran actress Irene Young, who, after a forty-year absence, is returning to the Broadway stage.
+But now, she can’t do it alone; so the production hires a young actor to be her prompter.
 But, this isn’t her story, it’s his.
 Based on real events, THE PROMPTER is a funny, heartfelt, untold, behind-the-scenes look at Broadway through the eyes of a young dreamer.

 Wade Dooley (Playwright) is a writer/actor living in Jackson Heights, Queens.
 Some favorite writing credits include Broadway Bares: Rock Hard, On Demand, and Strip U with co-writer Hunter Bell, Stars in the Alley with host Tituss Burgess, The Diary of a Dancer (Best Solo Show 2010 DC Fringe Fest).
 Wade is an alumnus of Running Deer Theatre Lab, Goodspeed’s Johnny Mercer Writers Colony, Finger Lake’s Musical Theatre Festival’s The PiTCH.
 As an actor, some favorite credits include Film: The Last Five Years.
 Theatre: NEWSical The Musical, The Awesome 80s Prom, La Cage Aux Folles, The Roar of the Greasepaint-The Smell of the Crowd.
 Tour: Jersey Boys, The Trip to Bountiful, The Radio City Christmas Spectacular.
 Wade is represented by Ben Izzo at Abrams Artists Agency.
 He is a graduate of Bradley University.